Mother, father and child killed by fallen tree in Tennessee heavy rains and flooding

 The three were killed when saturated ground caused a large tree to fall in the Chattanooga suburb of East Ridge just after midnight, Hamilton County Office of Emergency Management spokesperson Amy Maxwell said.

-Additionally, a body was found when authorities were searching for a man who was swept away when he ran past firefighters and a barricade that blocked a flooded road Tuesday, according to the Chattanooga Fire Department.
+Additionally, authorities found a body while searching for a man who was swept away when he ran past firefighters and a barricade blocking a flooded road Tuesday, according to the Chattanooga Fire Department.
 The local police and medical examiner will determine the cause of death.

 At a news conference Wednesday, officials said they didn't expect so much rain and flooding to hit so quickly.

 At one point, there were 60 vehicles on the flooded interstate, said Chris Adams, director of emergency management for Hamilton County.
-Some first responders were carrying people on their backs who couldn't move well through the water, and dropped them off on the raised divider in the middle of the highway, Adams added.
+Some first responders were carrying people on their backs who couldn't move well through the water, and placed them on the raised highway divider, Adams added.

 “We all know to 'turn around, not drown,’ but when you look at it and it’s 2 inches deep, and then next thing you know it’s 4 feet deep, that’s something you’ve never seen before,” Adams said.

-Troy Plemons, a communications systems technician for EPB, Chattanooga’s electricity and telecommunications utility, said he was stuck in traffic on an interstate in his bucket truck for two to three hours on Tuesday evening when the area started to flood quickly.
+Troy Plemons, a communications systems technician for EPB, Chattanooga’s electricity and telecommunications utility, said he was stuck in traffic on an interstate in his bucket truck for two to three hours Tuesday evening.

-Then Plemons said he saw the water pick up an SUV, and when he and two Lawson Electric workers encouraged a woman inside to get out, she threw up her hands like she didn’t know if she could.
-Plemons moved to the bed of a truck next to him to try to get closer to the woman, but the water was getting up to her chest and he said he realized someone was going to have to go in to get her.
+Then Plemons said he saw the flood water lift an SUV, and when he and two Lawson Electric workers encouraged a woman inside to get out, she threw up her hands because she didn’t know if she could.
+Plemons moved to the bed of a truck next to him to try to get closer, but the water was rising to her chest.

 “I didn’t think there was any time,” he said.
 “I tried my best.”